Bringing a Comic Book Hero to Life

 Effects artists used a combination of digital modeling, animation, CAD and 3D printing to build the massive S.T.R.I.P.E. armor for the new "Stargirl" series.

 That’s the kind of pressure that special effects designers in Hollywood face on almost every job.
-In 2019, San Fernando, CA-based Legacy Effects faced just such a big challenge for the producers of the “Stargirl” series (which airs on the CW Network).
-In just 8 weeks, the Legacy team had to design and construct a key supporting character: a 15-ft.-tall, 5,000 lb. robotic suit of armor called S.T.R.I.P.E.
+Last year, San Fernando, CA-based Legacy Effects faced just such a challenge for the producers of the new “Stargirl” series (which airs on the DC Universe streaming service and the CW network).
+In just eight weeks, the Legacy team had to design and construct a key supporting character: a 15-ft.-tall, 5,000-lb. robotic suit of armor called S.T.R.I.P.E.
+(Special Tactics Robotic Integrated Power Enhancer).

 In the comic and the TV show, S.T.R.I.P.E. is built and operated by Pat Dugan, a gifted mechanic and superhero sidekick (played by Luke Wilson in the series).
 As in most superhero movies, the action sequences featuring the armor are digitally rendered by Zoic Studios, but the producers of the series also commissioned a life-size physical prop.
 That’s because the actors have to frequently climb on and into the armor, which would have greatly increased the cost of the digital animation.

-“They could have done this completely in CG, but when they started looking at how the actors are going to interact with it, it made sense to have a physical prop,” says Legacy co-founder Alan Scott.
+“They could have done this completely in CGI [computer generated imagery], but when they started looking at how the actors are going to interact with it, it made sense to have a physical prop,” says Legacy co-founder Alan Scott.
 “It’s less costly to build it than to try to blend that animation in.
 It was an asset that could be amortized over the life of the production.”

 Legacy teamed up with another shop, Allfx, to create the physical prop based on the digital design used by Zoic for the computer-generated sequences.
 While the digital team can “cheat” certain movements in the animation, the real-world prop (which is fully poseable) has to obey the laws of physics.